-When selecting a width, it is crucial to select the size (listed in millimeters) that will cover the as much of your ski or snowboard base as possible.
-And when selecting length of the ski, it’s not necessary to cover the tip and tail of the ski completely with the skin, but you should strive hard to find a skin that will cover as much of the length as possible.
-For example a ski that is 178cm long should choose a skin size that fits 178cm+ lengths, it is not recommended to size skins down.
+When selecting a width, it is crucial to select the size (listed in millimeters) that will cover as much of your ski or snowboard base as possible.
+It’s not necessary to completely cover the tip and tail of the ski with the skin, but try to find a skin that will cover as much of the length as possible.
+For example, a ski that is 178cm long should choose a skin size that fits 178cm+ lengths, as it is not recommended to size skins down.

 Because there is such a wide variety of ski shapes, you’ll find the same rings true for skin options and skin hardware.
-Some skin brands hardware comes designed to fit a wide range of tips and tails whereas others are specifically designed by a single brand to only work with their skis (we’re looking at you K2 and La Sportiva).
-If you have specific questions about a ski/skin combination we suggest reaching out to the manufacturer of the skins to double check before purchasing.
+Some skin brands have hardware designed to fit a wide range of tips and tails whereas others are specifically designed by a single brand to only work with their skis (we’re looking at you K2 and La Sportiva).
+If you have specific questions about a ski/skin combination we suggest reaching out to the manufacturer to double check before purchasing.

-To maintain glue tack and longevity of your skins’ life cheat sheets are a viable option.
+To maintain glue tack and longevity of your skins’ life, cheat sheets are a viable option.
 Cheat sheets, or skin savers, are mesh plastic strips that are placed between the glue surfaces of the skins before they are folded onto one another and packed away in their storage bag while not in use.
-Even between tours, we’d recommend anytime you are more than 3 days between tour missions, skins should be placed back into the original storage bag that came with your purchase to ensure no dust particles can find a new home.
+Even between tours, we’d recommend anytime you are more than 3 days between tour missions that skins be placed back into the original storage bag that came with your purchase so as to ensure no dust particles can find a new home.
 Because cheat sheets are best used for long term storage, it is not recommended they find a place in your daily tour pack.
-The added time they add to transitioning and the possibility of losing a sheet while on a windy ridgeline aren’t worth the effort.
+The added time of transitioning and the possibility of losing a sheet while on a windy ridgeline aren’t worth the effort.
 It is absolutely acceptable to fold your skins glue-to-glue when touring, even for short term shortage and stash them in your pack or jacket for the ride down.
-However, we have witnessed buddies with new and insanely sticky skins using their entire body weight to pull apart the skins before attaching to their skis, turn to using cheat sheets to save themselves from an unnecessary battle.
+However, we have witnessed buddies with new and insanely sticky skins that use their entire body weight to pull apart the skins before attaching to their skis turn to using cheat sheets to save themselves from an unnecessary battle.
 We’ve also been known to slap a little bit of cold clean snow on the base of our skins before storage.
 It keeps them from becoming aggressively stuck together and melts away promptly when you get off the mountain!

 Pro Care Tip